Fisher Asset Management LLC Sells 3,065 Shares of Teledyne Technologies Incorporated (NYSE:TDY)

 Fisher Asset Management LLC lowered its position in shares of Teledyne Technologies Incorporated (NYSE:TDY) by 1.4% during the fourth quarter, Holdings Channel.com reports.
 The firm owned 212,274 shares of the scientific and technical instruments company’s stock after selling 3,065 shares during the quarter.
 Fisher Asset Management LLC’s holdings in Teledyne Technologies were worth $83,207,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+A number of other institutional investors also recently bought and sold shares of the business.
 Wells Fargo & Company MN increased its stake in Teledyne Technologies by 34.6% during the 3rd quarter.
 Wells Fargo & Company MN now owns 590,043 shares of the scientific and technical instruments company’s stock worth $183,036,000 after acquiring an additional 151,708 shares during the period.
 Congress Asset Management Co.
 MA boosted its holdings in shares of Teledyne Technologies by 1.7% in the 4th quarter.
 Congress Asset Management Co.
 MA now owns 282,168 shares of the scientific and technical instruments company’s stock valued at $110,604,000 after purchasing an additional 4,613 shares in the last quarter.
 Charles Schwab Investment Management Inc. boosted its holdings in shares of Teledyne Technologies by 0.5% in the 3rd quarter.
 Charles Schwab Investment Management Inc. now owns 271,449 shares of the scientific and technical instruments company’s stock valued at $84,207,000 after purchasing an additional 1,246 shares in the last quarter.
 Bowen Hanes & Co.
 Inc. boosted its holdings in shares of Teledyne Technologies by 0.8% in the 3rd quarter.
 Bowen Hanes & Co.
 Inc. now owns 204,837 shares of the scientific and technical instruments company’s stock valued at $63,542,000 after purchasing an additional 1,530 shares in the last quarter.
 Finally, UBS Asset Management Americas Inc. boosted its holdings in shares of Teledyne Technologies by 2.6% in the 3rd quarter.
 UBS Asset Management Americas Inc. now owns 194,397 shares of the scientific and technical instruments company’s stock valued at $60,304,000 after purchasing an additional 5,006 shares in the last quarter.
-Institutional investors own 88.37% of the company’s stock.
+Hedge funds and other institutional investors own 88.37% of the company’s stock.

 A number of brokerages have weighed in on TDY.
 Needham & Company LLC raised their target price on Teledyne Technologies from $365.00 to $395.00 and gave the company a “buy” rating in a report on Tuesday, January 5th.
 The Goldman Sachs Group began coverage on Teledyne Technologies in a report on Wednesday, October 7th.
 They issued a “neutral” rating and a $331.00 target price on the stock.
 One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the stock.
 Teledyne Technologies has a consensus rating of “Buy” and an average price target of $373.33.